Last updated on May 19th, 2022

 Just like a real test, it is a multiple-choice test which needs to be completed in 45 minutes.
 You need to answer 15 questions correctly to pass.
 You can practice it as many times as you want.

 The test fetches 20 random questions from the pool of over 250 unique questions each time you try it.

 Section-wise Practice Tests

 I have added another unique way to test your knowledge of a particular section from our common bond booklet.
-Since the booklet is divided into three sections, I decide to create test for each of these sections.
+Since the updated booklet is divided into four sections, I decided to create a test for each of these sections.
 This way if you feel that you are weak in certain areas of the booklet, you can focus all your practice in that area.

 There are four set of practice tests.